 How it works is that you’ll select an amount of energy that you think is adequate for your home over the span of a month, and then pay a set rate at the end of your period for it.
 What’s good is that you’re not locked into a contract, so you can exit at any time without a fee.

-If that payment structure is not for you, Elysian Energy also offers a standard electricity product with a 10% pay on time discount.
+If Elysian’s payment structure is not for you, the retailer also offers a standard electricity product.

 Elysian Energy Prices